shashankdaima/cosmofeed/README.md

 # MultiChannel Notification System

 This is a scalable MultiChannel Notification System that sends notifications to SMS, EMail, Push Notification, Slack, and MQTT.
-This is a hiring assignment for a Senior Software Engineer at Cosmofeed.
 The system is built with Express.js and TypeScript.
 > **Note:** The MQTT functionality is currently not working.
 We are actively working on fixing this issue.
 Thank you for your understanding.
 > **Push Notification Client**: Please download the apk attached `push-notification-client` folder